duxingzhe/ransomware/README.md

 <h1>Disclaimer</h1>

 Do not use this software in malicious purpose.
-You will put into jail or other severe punishment in your country or region.
+You will be sentensed or other severe legislative punishment in your country or region.